Frederick Heyliger

 Frederick Theodore "Moose" Heyliger (23 June 1916 – 3 November 2001) was an American military officer who served with Easy Company, 2nd Battalion, 506th Parachute Infantry Regiment in the 101st Airborne Division of the United States Army during World War II.
 He took part in D-Day and Operation Market Garden, before being discharged due to injury sustained from friendly fire.

-In the multi-award-winning HBO miniseries Band of Brothers, Heyliger was portrayed by Scottish actor Stephen McCole.
+In the HBO miniseries Band of Brothers, Heyliger was portrayed by Scottish actor Stephen McCole.

 Early life

 Heyliger was born in Concord, Middlesex County, Massachusetts.
 Heyliger worked as a farm hand throughout his youth and graduated from the Lawrence Academy at Groton in 1937.
 Heyliger completed three years of college.

 Military service

 Heyliger was assigned to the 506th's Easy Company before the paratrooper division left the United States; he was later assigned as mortar platoon leader for 2nd Battalion's Headquarters Company.
 After Richard Winters was assigned as executive officer of 2nd Battalion, First Lieutenant Heyliger took command of Easy Company from Winters' first replacement.

 Heyliger commanded Easy Company during Operation Pegasus on October 23, 1944.
 After the failure of Operation Market Garden, he oversaw the rescue and evacuation of 138 British 1st Airborne Division troops stranded in German-held territory, for which he received the British Military Cross.

 On October 31, 1944, he was accidentally shot by one of his own men while on patrol and talking with Richard Winters about commanding Easy Company.
 He underwent skin and nerve grafts before being discharged in February 1947.